Occupational Therapy Driver Assessment

 How much does the assessment cost?

 The cost of the Occupational Therapy Driver Assessment will depend on your situation and aspects of the assessment, such as the vehicle type used during the on-road assessment and the location of the assessment.
-Your funding options will be discussed with you, and may include:
+Your funding options may include:

 - National Disability Insurance Scheme (NDIS)